osmcode/libosmium/doc/tutorial.md

 add the rest yourself.
 See the `demo/geojson-stream` example for a complete program using the GeoJSON function.

+## Working with Multipolygons

+OSM doesn't have a data type for areas or polygons.
+Instead areas are stored as closed ways (ie first node == last node) or relations tagged as `type=multipolygon`.
+Osmium can hide this complexity and create pseudo-objects called "Areass" that are either based on closed ways or on those multipoygon relations.
+Usually OSM files have to be read twice to allow this, though.
+In the first pass, relations are read and prepared, in the second pass nodes and ways are read and everything is assembled.
+In addition to the `node`, `way`, and `relation` callbacks, you can define an `area` callback.

+Here is an example:

+    var handler = new osmium.Handler();

+    handler.on('area', function(area) {
+        var landuse = area.tags('landuse');
+        if (landuse) {
+            console.log(area.wkt() + ' ' + landuse);
+        }
+    });

+    var mp = new osmium.MultipolygonCollector();

+    var reader = new osmium.Reader(input_filename);
+    mp.read_relations(reader);
+    reader.close();

+    reader = new osmium.Reader(input_filename);
+    var location_handler = new osmium.LocationHandler();
+    osmium.apply(reader, location_handler, handler, mp.handler(handler));
+    reader.close();

+The code looks a bit complicated, because it is modelled after the C++ it is based on.
+It is likely we'll make this easier at some point.
+You can not re-use the reader from the first pass, you have to create a new one for the second pass.

 ## Working With Buffers

 Instead of calling `apply()` you can call `read()` on the Reader and you'll get